hsmith24/Predicting_the_Stock_Market_with_the_Daily_News/README.md

 ### vizualization
-This folder contains a Tableau vizualization showing the sentiment analysis of the different topics.
+This folder contains a Tableau vizualization displaying the sentiment analysis of the different topics.